SESN (Sesen Bio Inc.): Time to Pay Attention? - The Dwinnex

 Ratios:

-We take a closer look at SESN’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of SESN by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.90 and its Current Ratio is at 4.90.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades